michaelsazbon/appmaintainer/README.md

 # Implementation

 The frontend is an Angular 6 app (with ng-bootstrap) and the backend is a very basic PHP app (no framework).
-Ther is no database but a single config file.
+There is no database but a single config file.

 The final app is located in the `dist` directory (created with the `npm run build` command).
 the npm scripts inside the client directory can be use to build the client angular app and copy the server to the `dist` directory for deployment.